 2.2 Eligibility Criteria

-The grant is open to Fellows or trainees of the Australasian College for Emergency Medicine (ACEM/the College).
+The grant is open to Fellows who are less than ten years post Fellowship or trainees of the Australasian College for Emergency Medicine (ACEM/the College).

 Applicants must be of good standing with the College.

-Eligible persons interested in applying for the award should complete the appropriate application form and submit it, together with the documentation specified therein, to the ACEM Foundation within the advertised timeframe.
+Eligible persons interested in applying for the grant should complete the appropriate application form and submit it, together with the documentation specified therein, to the ACEM Foundation within the advertised timeframe.

 2.4 Selection Process

-A panel of three (3) or more assessors convened by the Scientific Committee shall adjudicate the applications and recommend to the ACEM Foundation a recipient for the award, based on the following criteria:
+A panel of three (3) or more assessors convened by the Scientific Committee shall adjudicate the applications and recommend to the ACEM Foundation a recipient for the grant, based on the following criteria:

 • the originality of the research